One of my favourite rock bands is the Canadian trio, Rush. I have seen them live in concert 5 times between 1981 and 2013.

 Image credit: Evan Dennis via unsplash.com

-(NOTE: This post is an updated version of an article originally published on this website on 05 September 2016).
+(NOTE: This post is a further updated version of an article originally published on this website on 05 September 2016 and previously updated on 21 June 2023).